Norfolk woman hangs free clothing on ‘giving tree’ to help neighbors in need

-Norfolk, Va.— Some people hang ornaments on a tree for the holidays, but at the corner of Fisherman’s Rd and Woodcock St. in Norfolk, Kandi Philipp is hanging coats for kids.
+NORFOLK, Va.— Some people hang ornaments on a tree for the holidays, but at the corner of Fisherman’s Road and Woodcock Street in Norfolk, Kandi Philipp is hanging coats for kids.

-“It’s a crêpe myrtle tree and I use it to hang clothing for kids and people—adults that might be in need or know someone who is,” says Phillip.
+“It’s a crêpe myrtle tree, and I use it to hang clothing for kids and people—adults that might be in need or know someone who is," says Philip.

-She even has a name for her neighborhood hang rack, “I call them giving tree because I put stuff up there and I’m giving it.”
+“I call them 'giving tree' because I put stuff up there and I’m giving it.”

-Phillip is sly and doesn’t seek attention, in fact she doesn’t care for any attention at all.
+Philipp is sly and doesn’t seek attention.
+In fact, she doesn’t care for any attention at all.

-“Nobody knows I do it, I sneak out here, hang it up and I go back in the house.”
+“Nobody knows I do it.
+I sneak out here, hang it up and I go back in the house.”

 And she doesn’t police who can take what.